 Are you looking for speakers with expertise in addressing the harms of sexualisation, objectification, pornography and porn culture?

 Collective Shout offers experienced and engaging communicators who have been addressing these issues for more than 10 years.
-Our diverse team includes educators, authors, researchers, social commentators and campaigners.
 We offer presentations for schools, conferences, corporate engagements, youth and community events.

 TOPICS COVERED INCLUDE

 - Objectification of women and girls in media, advertising, and pop culture

 - Mental health, wellbeing + resilience